chadgeary/tls_nfs/README.md

 # Requirements
 - Terraform installed.
 - AWS credentials (e.g. `aws configure` if awscli is installed)
-- Customized variables (see Variables section).
+- Customized variables, see: Variables section.
-- PEM key/certificate - see Certificate section.
+- PEM key/certificate, see: Certificate section.

 # Variables
 Edit the vars file (.tfvars) to customize the deployment, especially: